DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/zoom-and-pan.md

 # ZoomAndPan Plugin Reference

-The `ZoomAndPan` plugin allows you to set chart viewport and to change it in response to mouse and touch events.
+The `ZoomAndPan` plugin allows you to set the chart's viewport and change it in response to mouse and touch events.

 ## Import